reply-fr/sustainable-personal-accounts/workbooks/create-a-personal-account.md

 - You have credentials to access the AWS Console for the Master Account of the target AWS Organization.
 - You have needed permissions to manage Control Tower and Account Factory

-### Step 1 - Validate capabilities of the candidate
+### Step 1 - Validate capabilities of the requester

 Accessing an AWS account is equivalent, in the virtual world, or accessing freely a data center in the physical world.
 You can rack servers, deploy networks and a variety of appliances, etc. With such powers come great responsibilities, including the prevention of security breaches and the containing of costs.